singharchana105/Linux-Commnd/README.md

 **Top 50 Linux Commands You Must Know as a Regular User**

-ls - The most frequently used command in Linux to list directories
+ls - The most frequently used command in Linux to list directories.

 pwd - Print working directory command in Linux.